borglab/gtsam/GTSAM-Concepts.md

 where above the `H` arguments stand for optional Jacobian arguments.
-That makes it possible to create factors implementing priors (PriorFactor) or relations between two instances of a Lie group type (BteweenFactor).
+That makes it possible to create factors implementing priors (PriorFactor) or relations between two instances of a Lie group type (BetweenFactor).

 Lie Group Action
 ----------------